 In addition to finding problems, testing is an opportunity to validate hypotheses about how users will use new functionality and ensure the product meets requirements and expectations.
-While beta testing is not typically a time period when new features or functionality is introduced, it can be used to inform any “fast follows” required to fully satisfy the needs of users.
+While beta testing is not typically a period when new features or functionality is introduced, it can inform any “fast follows” required to satisfy users’ needs fully.

-Another potential objective of beta testing comes when invitations to the beta are “exclusive”—this is more relevant for new products than for subsequent releases, but getting some early adopting influencers into the beta testing pool can build some buzz and anticipation for the general release.
+Another potential objective of testing comes when invitations to the beta are “exclusive.”
+This is because it’s more relevant for new products than for subsequent releases.
+However, getting some early-adopting influencers into the beta testing pool can build some buzz and anticipation for the general release.

 Product managers can tap into the feedback flood of beta testing to collect a host of ideas and suggestions to consider for future releases.
-Because beta testers are encouraged (and sometimes incentivized) to provide feedback, they are far more likely to proactively make requests and comments than typical users.
+In addition, because testers are encouraged (and sometimes incentivized) to provide feedback, they are far more likely to make requests and comments than typical users proactively.

-Beta testing is also a chance to begin looking at usage behavior and analytics to confirm users are interacting with the product as expected or to discover unexpected usage patterns.
+Beta testing is also a chance to begin looking at usage behavior and analytics to confirm that users interact with the product as expected or discover unexpected usage patterns.
 Gathering these learnings before a general release can inform priorities about user education, onboarding, user help, and documentation to make it a smoother experience for the general user base.

-Feedback from beta testing can also be used as ammunition if there is a dispute over how big a deal a “known issue” might be.
-If product development was resistant to address something, the input from beta testers can help product management make a stronger case that it should be resolved.
+Feedback from testing can also be used as ammunition if there is a dispute over how big a deal a “known issue” might be.
+For example, if product development was resistant to address something, the input from beta testers can help product management make a stronger case that it should be resolved.

-Product managers can also run experiments and a/b tests during beta tests, seeing which different prompts, notifications, messaging, layouts and featured content move the needle and drive a desired behavior.
+Product managers can also run experiments and a/b tests during beta tests, seeing which different prompts, notifications, messaging, layouts, and featured content move the needle and drive the desired behavior.

-Looking at the performance of the production environment during beta testing can also contribute to how aggressively the product should be rolled out.
-If scalability appears to be an issue during the beta test, the rollout can be slowed down to avoid a major outage or performance issues while the infrastructure is ramped up for a larger load.
+Looking at the performance of the production environment during testing can also contribute to how aggressively the product should be rolled out.
+For example, if scalability appears to be an issue during the beta test, the rollout can be slowed down to avoid a major outage or performance issues.
+At the same time, the infrastructure is ramped up for a more significant load.

-Finally, beta testing is a chance to validate that any KPIs or OKRs actually correlate to the expected behavior.
-A user completing a particular task may be expected to lead to increased usage or repeat visits, yet if the numbers don’t bear that out those metrics may need to be adjusted or deprioritized.
+Finally, it can validate that any KPIs or OKRs correlate to the expected behavior.
+For example, a user completing a particular task may be expected to lead to increased usage or repeat visits.
+Yet, if the numbers don’t bear that out, those metrics may need to be adjusted or deprioritized.

-Beta testing is immensely valuable to product teams and should be a checklist item for any major release.
-There’s simply nothing that can replace real users using the real product in a real environment.
+Beta testing is precious to product teams and should be a checklist item for any major release.
+But, unfortunately, there’s simply nothing that can replace real users using the real product in a real environment.

-The feedback collected will not only improve the current release, but can also help drive priorities for future releases and ensure the roadmap and planning is as responsive as possible to what’s being learned from the market.
-Beta tester input comes in much larger quantities and often with more detail than typical product feedback, which arrives somewhat randomly and via various channels.
+The feedback collected will improve the current release and help drive priorities for future releases and ensure the roadmap and planning are as responsive as possible to what’s being learned from the market.
+In addition, tester input comes in much larger quantities and often with more detail than typical product feedback, which arrives somewhat randomly and via various channels.

-It does require some work and commitment to support a beta test environment parallel to the current production release, as well as recruiting and managing the beta testers, including communication and feedback collection and analysis.
-But the rewards of a beta test usually outweigh the resource costs and time-to-market delay, ensuring the final release is top quality, fully vetted and ready for prime time.
+It does require some work and commitment to support a beta test environment parallel to the current production release and recruiting and managing the beta testers, including communication and feedback collection and analysis.
+But the rewards of a beta test usually outweigh the resource costs and time-to-market delay, ensuring the final release is top quality, fully vetted, and ready for prime time.